timholy/SnoopCompile.jl/docs/src/index.md

 When a source of invalidation can be identified and either eliminated or mitigated, you can reduce the amount of work that the compiler needs to repeat and take better advantage of precompilation.

+Finally, SnoopCompile interacts with other important diagnostics and debugging tools in the Julia ecosystem.
+For example, the combination of SnoopCompile and [JET](https://github.com/aviatesk/JET.jl) allows you to analyze an entire call-chain for potential errors; see the page on [JET integration](@ref JET) for more information.

 ## Background

 Julia uses